Gaglia88/gsm_repro/README.md

 ### Structure
 * *datasets* contains the datasets used in the project.
 They will be downloaded at the first execution of `run_all_tests.sh` script.
 It is possible to edit the file *datasets/datasets.json* to add/remove them.
 For each dataset, the parameter *purging_threshold* (default value 1.0) affects the number of retained comparisons, decreasing it will discard more comparisons, but reducing recall.
 It can be lowered for the larger datasets if the available RAM is not enough (see also requirements section).
 *  *config* contains the list of available feature sets and a configuration file.
 The configuration file lets to set the maximum memory for Spark execution, the number of parallel processes that run at a time in the different experiments, and the number of repetitions for each experiment.
-* *docker* contains the docker files.
+* *docker* contains the docker files to create a machine to reproduce the main experiments.
 * *java* contains the Java code, needed for the experiments.
 * *python* contains the Python code, needed for the experiments.
 * *scala* contains the Scala code, needed for the experiments.
-* *notebooks* contain the notebooks needed to generate the charts/tables of the paper.
+* *notebooks* contains the notebooks needed to generate the charts/tables of the paper.
+* *comparison* contains the code needed to reproduce the comparison with other frameworks (Table 5 of the paper).

 ### Requirements
 * The original experiments were performed on a machine with four Intel Xeon E5-2697 2.40 GHz (72 cores), 216 GB of RAM, running Ubuntu 18.04.